Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - The Bears have been underdogs by 6.5 points or more seven times this year and covered the spread once.

-- Chicago is 2-3 against the spread and 1-4 overall when the team notches more than 20.1 points.
+- Chicago is 2-3 against the spread and 1-4 overall in games when it records more than 20.1 points.

-- The Bears have turned the ball over 25 times this season, 11 more turnovers than the Seahawks have forced (14).
+- The Bears have turned the ball over 11 more times (25 total) than the Seahawks have forced a turnover (14) this season.

 Home and road insights

-- Seattle has hit the over twice in six home games this season.
+- In six home games this year, Seattle has hit the over twice.

-- Away from home, Chicago has two wins against the spread and is 2-5 overall.

-- This season, in seven road games, Chicago has gone over the total three times.
+- In seven road games this year, Chicago has gone over the total three times.

 Powered by Data Skrive.